luyaojie/awesome-nlp-resource/README.md

 Other
 ----
   - [QA-SRL](https://dada.cs.washington.edu/qasrl/) This dataset use question-answer pairs to model verbal predicate-argument structure.
 The questions start with wh-words (Who, What, Where, What, etc.) and contains a verb predicate in the sentence; the answers are phrases in the sentence.
+  - [QA-SRL 2.0](https://github.com/uwnlp/qasrl-bank) This repository is the reference point for QA-SRL Bank 2.0, the dataset described in the paper Large-Scale QA-SRL Parsing, ACL 2018.
   - [NEWSROOM](https://summari.es) CORNELL NEWSROOM is a large dataset for training and evaluating summarization systems.
 It contains 1.3 million articles and summaries written by authors and editors in the newsrooms of 38 major publications.
   - [CoNLL 2010 Uncertainty Detection](http://rgai.inf.u-szeged.hu/conll2010st/tasks.html) The aim of this task is to identify sentences in texts which contain unreliable or uncertain information.
 Training Data contains biological abstracts and full articles from the **BioScope** (biomedical domain) corpus and paragraphs from **Wikipedia** possibly containing weasel information.
+  - [Automatic Academic Paper Rating](https://github.com/lancopku/AAPR) A dataset for automatic academic paper rating (AAPR), which automatically determine whether to accept academic papers.
+The dataset consists of 19,218 academic papers by collecting data on academic pa- pers in the field of artificial intelligence from the arxiv.

 Reference